MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 >[!NOTE]
 >**Application.Read.All** permission is mandatory for schema detection and must be granted regardless of the object type connector will be working with.

-5. Grant admin consent for selected permissions.
+1. Grant admin consent for selected permissions.
     ![Image of granted admin consent](media/microsoft-identity-manager-2016-ma-graph/granted-admin-consent.png)

-## Installing the connector
+## Install the connector

-6. Before you install the Connector, make sure you have the following on the synchronization server:
+1. Before you install the Connector, make sure you have the following on the synchronization server:

  - Microsoft .NET 4.6.2 Framework or later
  - Microsoft Identity Manager 2016 SP2, and must use hotfix 4.4.1642.0 [KB4021562](https://www.microsoft.com/en-us/download/details.aspx?id=55794) or later.

-7. The connector for Microsoft Graph, in addition to other connectors for Microsoft Identity Manager 2016 SP2, is available as a download from the
+1. The connector for Microsoft Graph, in addition to other connectors for Microsoft Identity Manager 2016 SP2, is available as a download from the
 [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=51495).

-8. Restart MIM Synchronization Service.
+1. Restart MIM Synchronization Service.

-## Connector configuration
+## Configure the connector

-9. In the Synchronization Service Manager UI, select **Connectors** and **Create**.
+1. In the Synchronization Service Manager UI, select **Connectors** and **Create**.
 Select **Graph (Microsoft)**, create a connector and give it a descriptive name.

 ![New connector image](media/microsoft-identity-manager-2016-graph-b2b-scenario/d95c6b2cc7951b607388cbd25920d7d0.png)

-10. In the MIM synchronization service UI, specify  the Application ID and generated Client Secret.
+1. In the MIM synchronization service UI, specify  the Application ID and generated Client Secret.
 Each management agent configured in MIM Sync should have its own application in Microsoft Entra ID, as you won't be able to run multiple imports in parallel for the same application.

 The connectivity page specifies the Graph API version that is to be used and the tenant domain name.
 The Client ID and Client Secret represent the Application ID and